tavoyne/steadier/packages/config/README.md

 # Introduction

+> :warning: Warning
+>
-> :warning: This is work in progress.
+> This is work in progress.
+It is not ready for use in production applications just yet.

 The advent of [Prettier](https://prettier.io/) in the recent years demonstrated that the ecosystem was in need for a configless, opinionated way of checking code.